Eligibility: non-identical male twins aged 18-40 years, living in Perth.

 Each of the health assessments will include comprehensive assessment of your heart, brain and artery health, as well as body composition and fitness assessments.

-All same sex non-identical twin pairs and all identical male twin pairs are eligible to participate if they:
+Non-identical male twin pairs are eligible to participate if they:

 Seventeen twin pairs (aged 16 to 40 years of age) have already participated in the study: